Beef, Pork and Lamb joints from different supermarkets

 Right – let’s start with the cheapest.
 That’s what you’re all here to find out, after all.

 Annnnnd… it’s a tie.
-Aldi and Lidl are joint cheapest at £5.95 per kilo.
-Not far behind them is worthy competitor Morrions:
+Aldi and Lidl are joint cheapest at £5.95 per kilo:

-3rd Tesco: Leg of lamb at £6.50 per kilo (due to a Better Than Half Price promotion only with a Clubcard)
+2nd Tesco: Leg of lamb at £6.50 per kilo (due to a Better Than Half Price promotion only with a Clubcard, ends 10/04)

 Lidl's whole lamb legs are joint cheapest with Aldi